GydeokLee/DL23_Project_G5/README.md

 [You can go to the page that we will use during the class.](https://github.com/GydeokLee/DL23_Project_G5/blob/main/Untitled1.ipynb)

-ㅁTarget student: 1st grade in middle school
+⭐Target student: 1st grade in middle school
-Kind of class: story based words learning
+⭐Kind of class: story based words learning

-Learning time: 50min
+⭐Learning time: 50min
-Goals
+⭐Goals
   1. After listening and understanding English phrase, students can express it with images.
   2. Students can explain meaning of words learning today.

 | Title | Contents |Time|
 |-----|-----------|----------|